Exclusive: Modi's party wants expansionary economic policy ahead of India election

 India lost 11 million jobs last year, with around 83 percent in rural areas, according to independent think-tank the Center for Monitoring Indian Economy, as operational costs surged for small businesses.
 Those costs were boosted by the launch of a national sales tax in 2017 and the economic impact of an earlier ban on high value currency notes.

-“There’s a demand, there’s a debate - all my colleagues are saying what’s the need of keeping the fiscal deficit in check when there is a distress in a particular sector,” Gopal Krishna Agarwal, a spokesman for the Hindu nationalist BJP, said referring to the farm sector.
+“There’s a demand, there’s a debate - all my colleagues are saying what’s the need of keeping the fiscal deficit in check when there is a distress in a particular sector,” said Gopal Krishna Agarwal, the economic affairs spokesman for the Hindu nationalist BJP, referring to the farm sector.

 “Even think-tanks associated with us are talking in this sense.
 Very few people domestically are talking about fiscal prudence.
 Only foreign think-tanks are talking fiscal prudence, fiscal prudence.
-I strongly believe an expansionary policy can benefit the party.”
+I strongly believe an expansionary policy can benefit the party,” he said in an interview on Tuesday night.

+India’s 10-year benchmark bond yield rose 4 basis points to 7.53 percent after the news, its highest since Jan.
+8 on worries about the fiscal deficit.
+The rupee also weakened to 71.23 to the dollar from its previous close of 71.03.

 Agarwal, a chartered accountant who is a director at state-run Bank of Baroda and a member of a government committee on small and medium-sized businesses, said Modi was aware of his party colleagues’ thinking but that no final decision had been taken.